madisonmiketa/academic-kickstart-Sep19/content/project/Lohmann Lab.md

 weight = 12

 # Project summary to display on homepage.
 summary = "*Research Associate*.
 2008.
+Geomagnetic navigation in Loggerhead sea turtles"
-Assisted with a study determining the use of geomagnetic fields in navigation by Loggerhead sea turtles."
+# Assisted with a study determining the use of geomagnetic fields in navigation by Loggerhead sea turtles."

 # Optional image to display on homepage (relative to `static/img/` folder).
 # image_preview = "SBDRP.jpg"